AnnDkk/MSc-Advanced-Project/README.md

 </div>

-As we know, behind every machine and AI is a data set formed by the people who control them and form its network architecture, recognize information and give feedback.
-So all questions have a standard answer for AI as long as they exist in its database.
-This is also the epitome of a malformed phenomenon in modern society under the development of technology.
-People are stubbornly pursuing the "perfect", "good" and "normal" considered by the majority group, so as to exclude those small groups.
-The perfect AI, which is perfectly packaged under the smart mask, has chosen by people to a large extent in advance, but people are trapped in this information cocoon room without knowing it.
-It is like if a person who is not color blind has defined the colour blind as abnormal, then he will forever reject to be a color blind, forever refusing to accept that the color blind world is also beautiful.
-The formation of information cocoon is tantamount to homogenizing people's "sensibility".
-But is the original meaning of "definition" to distinguish between normal and abnormal?
-Or do they let people know about individual differences?
-If the difference is constantly abandoned and excluded, then what is creation?
+As we are aware, behind every machine and AI lies a dataset shaped by the individuals who control and formulate their network architecture, recognize information, and provide feedback.
+Consequently, every question posed to AI has a standard answer as long as it exists in its database.
+This phenomenon reflects a distortion in modern society's development under the influence of technology.
+Society often persistently pursues the ideals of "perfect," "good," and "normal" as defined by the majority, leading to the exclusion of smaller groups.
+The perfectly packaged AI, concealed beneath a smart mask, is largely predetermined by societal preferences.
+Yet, people unknowingly find themselves ensnared in an information cocoon.
+It's akin to someone without colour blindness defining colour blindness as abnormal, leading to a perpetual rejection of being color blind and an unwillingness to appreciate the beauty of a colour-blind world.

+The creation of information cocoons essentially homogenizes people's "Qualia."
+However, does the original purpose of "definition" lie in distinguishing between normal and abnormal, or is it meant to acquaint individuals with their differences?
+If differences are persistently discarded and excluded, what room is left for creativity?

-I brainstorm about Stupid AI and the social status of people with color blindness.
+I brainstormed about Stupid AI and the social status of people with colour blindness.
 <div align=center>
 <img src="https://github.com/AnnDkk/MSc-Advanced-Project/blob/main/blog%20image/8.jpg" width="600" height="280">
 </div>